PhilipYip1988/python-tutorials/014_csv_pickle_json/readme.md

 ![img_057](./images/img_057.png)

-If the file is opened in Notepad or Notepad++, it will be viewed using ASCII encoding and won't make much sense:
+If the file is opened in Notepad or Notepad++, it will be viewed using UTF-8 or ASCII encoding and won't make much sense:

 ![img_058](./images/img_058.png)